Interim president: Manuel Serifo Nhamadjo

 The interim president appointed former finance minister Rui Duarte Barros as his prime minister in May, after coup leaders and political parties signed a deal on a transition period.

-Under the agreement, presidential and legislative elections should be held within a year.
+Under the agreement, presidential and legislative elections were supposed to be held within a year.
 Talks on the deal did not include the participation of the former ruling PAIGC party.

 The soldiers who ousted the government cited the presence of Angolan troops - under a cooperation deal - as a reason for their coup.
 They said the Angolans were conspiring against the army.